nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     the export.
 To change the path exported, export_id should be changed also.

 Pseudo (required v4)
-    This option specifies the position in the Pseudo FS this export occupies if this is an NFS v4 export.
+    This option specifies the position in the Pseudo Filesystem this export occupies if this is an NFS v4 export.
 It must be unique.
 By using different Pseudo options, the same Path may be exported multiple times.

     This option is used to place the export within the NFS v4 Pseudo Filesystem.
 This creates a single name space for NFS v4.
 Clients may